cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/diagnostic_validation_workflows.md

 - `end_time` (Number) endTime query parameter.
 Workflows started before the given time (as milliseconds since UNIX epoch).
 - `id` (String) id path parameter.
 Workflow id
 - `limit` (Number) limit query parameter.
-The number of records to show for this page.
+Specifies the maximum number of workflows to return per page.
+Must be an integer between 1 and 500, inclusive.
 - `offset` (Number) offset query parameter.
 The first record to show for this page; the first record is numbered 1.
 - `run_status` (String) runStatus query parameter.
 Execution status of the workflow.
-If the workflow is successfully submitted, runStatus is *PENDING*.
-If the workflow execution has started, runStatus is *IN_PROGRESS*.
-If the workflow executed is completed with all validations executed, runStatus is *COMPLETED*.
-If the workflow execution fails while running validations, runStatus is *FAILED*.
+If the workflow is successfully submitted, runStatus is **PENDING**.
+If the workflow execution has started, runStatus is **IN_PROGRESS**.
+If the workflow executed is completed with all validations executed, runStatus is **COMPLETED**.
+If the workflow execution fails while running validations, runStatus is **FAILED**.
 - `start_time` (Number) startTime query parameter.
 Workflows started after the given time (as milliseconds since UNIX epoch).

 ### Read-Only